Taylor Swift, ‘Barbie’ and Beyoncé are unleashing the spending power of women – KION546

 “This was so different than anything that we’ve ever done together.
 So I think I was willing to do whatever it took,” said Polise.

-The relatability factor to the women on screen and on stage is part of what makes these women-powered experiences this summer so special, Chiapetta said.
+The relatability factor to the women on screen and on stage is part of what makes these women-powered experiences this summer so special, Chiappetta said.

 Big spending